pavlo-seimskyi/filler-sound-detector/README.md

 ## Further improvement ideas

-1. **Tune training configuration:** I can use other parameters in `constants.py` such as the window length & hop length of frames as well as labeling threshold.
+1. **Tune training configuration:** Tweak other parameters in `constants.py` such as the window length & hop length of frames as well as labeling threshold.
 2. **Treat input data as time series:** So far, each audio frame was treated as individual independent training example.
 However, it is hard to tell if a small piece of audio is a filler sound without context.
 Speech is actually a time series where order matters.
 I suspect that passing a sequence of audio frames instead of just one per training example would improve the results.
 RNN models such as LSTM can be used.
 3. **Sushi method:** Pass raw data with no preprocessing to the neural network.